swellstores/swell-js/stripe_klarna_ideal.md

 ​
 This method will redirect the customer to authorize payment.
 After authorization, the customer will be redirected back to your site at the address specified when creating the payment intent (`return_url`).

-#### Capturing payment and creating an order
+#### Capture payment and create an order
 ​
-When redirecting to your site, the URL will contain parameters with information about the payment:
+When redirecting to your site, the URL query will contain parameters with information about the payment:
 ​

 |Parameter name|Description|